shifengxu/VINE/README.md

 conda create -n vine python=3.10 conda activate vine pip install git+https://github.com/Shilin-LU/VINE

+# To train the model, you also need to install the following package:
+conda activate vine
+cd vine/src/training_src/imagenet_c
+pip install -e .
 ```

 > **Tip:** Note that when editing images using MagicBrush and SVD, the environment should use the specific environments listed in their respective sections below.
 In all other cases, the **vine** environment is sufficient to run all code, including watermark encoding, decoding, regeneration, local editing, and other global editing tasks.